 You can normally do the bulk of the work for your base in a day.
 Whichever kind of base you build, there are a few basic principles that you do need to adhere to:

-- Make sure you have enough space to ensure you're able to get all the way around your shed.
+Make sure you have enough space to get all the way around your shed.

-You'll need to be able to get round your shed when you're doing regular maintenance such as treating the timber or clearing away plants that are growing next to the building
+You'll need to be able to get round your shed when you're doing regular maintenance such as treating the timber or clearing away plants that are growing next to the building.
+Make sure you have clear access on all sides.

 Download our free guide to building a shed base - it's an achievable task for any competent DIYer.